 Grant recipients are fully responsible for complying with their Grant Agreement.
 As a courtesy, the Arts Fund sends a Final Report reminder email prior to the due date, requesting the Final Report.

 You will not be eligible to apply again to the Arts Fund until the overdue Final Report is received, reviewed and approved.

 These are the steps taken if a Final Report is overdue:

 When a grant is awarded and the Grant Agreement is signed and returned to the Arts Fund, the recipient receives 90% of the total amount.
 The remaining 10% is held back and released only after the Final Report Review Committee has reviewed and approved the Final Report.

 The Arts Fund does not issue T-4 forms for grant money issued.
 Consider contacting the Canada Revenue Agency or an accountant to determine how to report this income on your tax return.

 It is the grantee's responsibility to retain their copy of the Grant Agreement and other related documents for the purpose of filing tax returns and/or organizational financial audits.

-As a safeguard, and since the inception of the Arts Fund, there has been a Conflict of Interest Policy in force for Directors.
-Applications from Board members undergo the same scrutiny that all applications receive.
+As a safeguard, and since the inception of the Arts Fund, there has been a Conflict of Interest Policy in force for Peer Reviewers and Directors.

 Following a review of policies and procedures mid-way through its second decade, the Board strengthened its commitment to the Conflict of Interest policy.
-If a Board member submits an application, he/she then declares a conflict for that round and does not review any applications at all.
-The Director does not participate in any granting evaluations or decision making for as long as the application is being assessed.
+Directors do not participate in any granting evaluations or decision making and the Peer Reviewers are required to sign a Conflict of Interest Policy.